 - Do not add too much flour.

 - Also, do not use too much baking powder.

 - Cookies will keep in an airtight container at room temperature for up to 5 days or in the freezer for up to 6 months.

-- Use any holiday or colored sprinkles to make these chewy chocolate chip cookies work any time of the year!
+- Use any holiday or colored sprinkles to make these Christmas chocolate chip cookies work any time of the year!
 I especially love making them with rainbow sprinkles for school birthday treats!